amcginlay/pks-quickstart/README.md

 which unzip; which jq; which uaac; which terraform; which om; which pivnet; which bosh
 ```

-## Fetch the platform automation scripts and configure its variables
+## Fetch the and configure the platform automation scripts

 Clone the platform automation scripts and change into the directory of our cloned repo
 to keep our task script commands short